Onwrikbaar/NeoDK/Design.md

 Conceptually, the firmware consists of two layers:
 1. The hardware-dependent part, called the Board Support Package (BSP).
 2. The hardware-independent application logic.

-### Power-on selftest
-Before the application program is run, the system verifies that the electronics function as intended.